dexsterr/Security-Event-Analysis-Automation-Tool/README.md

+# Security Event Analysis Automation Tool

+A comprehensive security event analysis dashboard with a web interface, built in Python.
+Detects and analyzes threats, visualizes risk levels over time, and logs all security events in your environment.

+---

 # Security Event Analysis Automation Tool (EN)

 A comprehensive security event analysis dashboard with a web interface, built in Python (Flask).